tylertitsworth/5th-age-srd/Classes/Wizard.md

 #### Epic Feat

-Once per day, you can perform an arcane ritual for half of the normal component cost, but you still need a focus worth the entire cost as relevant.
+Once per full recovery, you can perform an arcane ritual for half of the normal component cost, but you still need a focus worth the entire cost as relevant.

 ---